mkoujiri/ros1_zed_f9r_gps/README.md

 # README

-This is guide on streaming GPS data from SparkFun GPS-RTK Dead Reckoning pHAT for Raspberry Pi (ZED-F9R) through ROS 2.
-Since ROS 2 does not officially Raspbian, I installed Ubuntu 20.04 on raspberry pi.
+This is guide on streaming GPS data from SparkFun GPS-RTK Dead Reckoning pHAT for Raspberry Pi (ZED-F9R) through ROS.
+Since our project requires ROS1, I installed Ubuntu 20.04 on the raspberry pi.

 ## Install Ubuntu 20.04 on raspberry pi.
 ---
 There is no official image for ubuntu 20.04 desktop for raspberry pi.
-However, you can install [ubuntu 20.04 server](https://ubuntu.com/download/raspberry-pi) and then install ubuntu-desktop `sudo apt-get install ubuntu-desktop`.
-[Update: It seems that Lubuntu Desktop is more stable operation on a raspberry pi, I used [desktopify](https://github.com/wimpysworld/desktopify) to install Lubuntu Desktop on my ubuntu server.]
+However, you can install [ubuntu 20.04 server](https://ubuntu.com/download/raspberry-pi)

 ## Enable UART on raspberry pi for Ubuntu
 ---